 I’ve seen many “no-fail pavlova” tip lists, but I’ve never seen a list with all of these, mainly because some of them are my own, discovered after many trial and errors!

 1. Measure the egg whites by volume.
 This is a big tip!
-“4 egg whites” can range from anywhere between 100ml / 3oz – 180ml/6oz depending on the size of the eggs + how much egg white you manage to get out of each egg.
+“4 egg whites” can range from anywhere between 100 – 180ml (3 – 6oz) depending on the size of the eggs + how much egg white you manage to get out of each egg.
 The amount of egg whites used is key to a successful Pav!

-2. Don’t use freshly laid eggs.
-Really, older eggs fluff up better!
-Make sure the eggs are circa 5 days+ old.
+Got your own chickens?
+I’m jealous!
+BUT, don’t use freshly laid eggs for pavlova as they take longer to fluff up.
+Use eggs that are circa 5 days+ old.
 Store bought eggs are a safe bet. 🙂

 3. Separate the eggs while fridge cold.
 Trust me, it’s so much easier than when they’re at room temperature.
 PS If you’re new to separating yolks from whites, just crack the eggs into your hand and let the whites slide through between your fingers.
 Jiggle your hand slightly to get all the whites off the yolk, and you’ll be left with just the yolk sitting in your fingers.